 have a laugh, a dance, meet a loved one.

 I want people to have free drink all night.

 Someone you knew or loved has died and you have been invited to their funeral.
 You arrive, but instead of finding people giving condolences, you see them laughing, chatting and telling jokes.
-And the actual funeral itself seems more like a party then a mourning.
-Now of course people do talk about the recently departed, but instead of mourning or missing them, they might be celebrating the life they lived, or are celebrating the cycle of life, or if their religion says so, they might be celebrating that the dead have Ascend to a Higher Plane of Existence.
+And the actual funeral itself seems more like a party than a mourning.
+Now of course people do talk about the recently departed, but instead of mourning or missing them, they might be celebrating the life they lived, or are celebrating the cycle of life, or if their religion says so, they might be celebrating that the dead have Ascended To A Higher Plane Of Existence.
 Or perhaps the dead wanted their funeral to be like this, and for their friends and family to not be sad.

 Not to be confused with The "Fun" in "Funeral" where the light hearted elements are unintentional in universe.
 They may be amusing to the audience, but awkward or downright insulting to the characters.
 Also not to be confused with Last Disrespects, where the light hearted elements are absolutely intentional and meant to be insulting and disrespectful to the deceased.
+And definitely not And There Was Much Rejoicing, where people celebrate the death of someone they hated.
 Also see Freaky Funeral Forms, for unusual and shocking funeral habits in general.

 In Real Life, a cheerful Irish wake will frequently follow a traditionally somber funeral instead of a reception for mourners to express condolences; Well, This Is Not That Trope.
 This trope is for when the mourning is bypassed completely.
 Compare with Themed Wedding.

 - Ginga: Nagareboshi Gin: Riki tells Gin not to feel sad at the end of the final battle where so many died, but to howl in victory for the honor of the dead.